BRMS Clubs & Activities:

 This club is open to the entire Barker Road Middle School Community.
 The Games Group facilitates social/emotional development and teamwork.
 Students play various board games or card games, and enjoy a snack!
 The Game Group runs once a month (generally the 1st Wednesday of each month) from 2:30-3:30.
 Snacks generally include goldfish crackers, popcorn, pretzels and sometimes even marshmallows!

-Advisor: Mrs. Abare and Mrs. Dolan
+Advisor: Ms. Abare and Mr. Kutny

 Email: email@example.com and firstname.lastname@example.org

 The Barker Road Middle School GSA brings LGBTQ students and straight allies together to meet new people, educate others by raising awareness, and to support one another in order to help promote a more accepting and safe community.
+GSA webpage

 Advisor: Mrs. Winn